theupdateframework/taps/tap18.md

 * TUF-Version:

 # Abstract
-In order to achieve end-to-end software update security, TUF requires developers to sign updates with a private key.
+In order to achieve end-to-end software update security, TUF requires developers to sign metadata about updates with a private key.
 However, this has proven challenging for some implementers as developers then have to create, store, and secure these private keys in order to ensure they remain private.
-This TAP proposes using sigstore's Fulcio project to simplify developer key management by allowing developers to use existing accounts to verify their identity when signing updates.
+This TAP proposes adding a new signing option using sigstore's Fulcio project to simplify developer key management by allowing developers to use existing accounts to verify their identity.
 TUF "targets" roles may delegate to Fulcio identities instead of private keys, and these identities (and the corresponding certificates) may be used for verification.

 # Motivation
 Developer key management has been a major concern for TUF adoptions, especially for projects with a small number of developers or limited resources.
 TUF currently requires that every targets metadata signer creates and manages a private key, including secure storage of the key over a long period of time to prevent it leaking to an attacker.
 However, many developers that upload packages to large TUF adoptions, including the Python Package Index (PyPI), manage small or under-resourced projects and do not want the extra burden of having to protect a private key for use in deployment.

 Protecting a private key from loss or compromise is no simple matter.
-[Several](https://blog.npmjs.org/post/185397814280/plot-to-steal-cryptocurrency-foiled-by-the-npm) [attacks](https://jsoverson.medium.com/how-two-malicious-npm-packages-targeted-sabotaged-one-other-fed7199099c8) on software update systems have been achieved through the use of a compromised key, as securing private keys can be challenging and sometimes expensive (using hardware tokens such as Yubikeys etc), especially over a period of time.
+[Several](https://blog.npmjs.org/post/185397814280/plot-to-steal-cryptocurrency-foiled-by-the-npm) [attacks](https://jsoverson.medium.com/how-two-malicious-npm-packages-targeted-sabotaged-one-other-fed7199099c8) on software update systems have been achieved through the use of a compromised key, as securing private keys can be challenging and sometimes expensive (using hardware tokens such as HSMs etc), especially over a period of time.

 This TAP proposes a way for signers to use their existing OpenID Connect (OIDC) accounts – such as an email account – as an identity instead of using a key.
 This means that they do not have to manage any additional keys or passwords.